AmazingAmpharos/OoT-Randomizer/README.md

 #### Bug Fixes
 * Minor stability fix in Plando
 * Fixed the dungeon entrance minimap marker appearing in areas with no dungeon entrance.
-* Fixed two chests in MQ Shadow Temple that had swapped names in plando and spoilers
+* Fixed two chests in MQ Shadow Temple that had swapped names in plando and spoilers.
 * Removed (unnecessarily) duplicated/overlapping hints.
 * Hints that should come in multiples (duplicates) no longer come in singletons in certain corner cases.
 * Randomizing main rules now works correctly.